TiagoDiass/introduction-react-testing/README.md

 If you want to upload this code to a Github repository later, follow the steps below:

 ```
-# Assuming you are inside the introduction-automated-testing folder, still in your terminal
+# Assuming you are inside the introduction-react-testing folder, still in your terminal

 # Delete the .git folder so you can commit all the code yourself and upload it to Github later
 # Note: rm is a command for Unix based terminals, use the second option if you're on Windows